OpenShift Routing - Traffic is not distributed between pods

 So far we verified that:

-• they are all correctly "connected" to their related Service
+• They are all connected to the correct Service

 • Let’s check the Route.